PranavaaKirupakaran/SOEN341_Project/README.md

     At each meeting, we will make sure that all team members are up to date on their tasks, and it will be the opportunity to ask for help if needed.
 We want to always be ahead of the schedule in case a major problem occurs.
 We want our meeting to follow a specific format.
-Twice a week we will meet for a small time period where we will update our team on our progress and at the end of the week, we will organise a long meeting where everyone shows and share their thoughts, ideas, concerns and progress in order to maximise our learning and understanding opportunities.
+Once a week we will meet for a small time period where we will update our team on our progress and at the end of the week, we will organise a long meeting where everyone shows and share their thoughts, ideas, concerns and progress in order to maximise our learning and understanding opportunities.
 We also use this opportunity to establish the